AMReX-Astro/Castro/docs_new/source/EOSNetwork.rst

 the burning has completed.
 The nuclear energy release can be computed by taking the difference of burn_state_out % e and burn_state_in % e.
 The species change can be computed analogously.
-In normal operation in   the integration occurs over a time interval of :math:`\Delta t/2`, where :math:`\Delta t` is the hydrodynamics timestep.
+In normal operation in Castro  the integration occurs over a time interval of :math:`\Delta t/2`, where :math:`\Delta t` is the hydrodynamics timestep.

 If you are interested in using actual nuclear burning networks, you should download the `Microphysics <https://github.com/starkiller-astro/Microphysics>`__ repository.
-This is a collection of microphysics routines that are compatible with the codes.
+This is a collection of microphysics routines that are compatible with the BoxLib codes.
 We refer you to the documentation in that repository for how to set it up and for information on the networks provided.
 That documentation also goes into more detail about the details of the network code, in case you are interested in how it works (and in case you want to develop your own network).